 TechEmerge brings together innovators across the world and leading e-grocery companies, BigBasket in India and Chaldal in Bangladesh, to pilot, scale, and de-risk investment in sustainable cold chain technologies, while building commercial relationships in this dynamic region.

 Two pilots have already been completed with highly encouraging results, significantly reducing greenhouse gas emissions and energy consumption.
 If deployed at scale, they have the potential to deliver enormous improvements throughout the retail cold chain.

-Projected India’s e-grocery sector size by 2024
+Forecast value of India’s e-grocery sector by 2024

 Energy required to keep produce fresh at warehouses could increase almost fifty-fold in two decades

 The number of reefer trucks is projected to grow from ~15,000 in 2018 to 400,000 in 2038.

 South Asia’s largest economy, India, offers one of the fastest growing cooling markets in the world.
 Across the region demand for affordable, energy-efficient technologies that meet the retail cold chain needs of the e-grocery market is expanding rapidly.